There are just a few weeks left to lock in expat benefits Portugal’s generous ‘non-habitual residence’ scheme.

 NHR CHANGE TO PENSIONS -Update 31 July 2020.

 There will now be a flat 10% tax on all foreign pension income.

-Note: there will be no change for UK government pensions which have always been taxable in the UK and continue to be taxed in the UK only.
+Note: there will be no change to UK government pensions which have always been taxable in the UK and will continue to be taxed in the UK only.

 The rest of the NHR regime will remain the same.

 There is no change to the very attractive ‘no Portuguese tax on foreign income for your first ten years in Portugal’ – which includes UK rental income, certain capital gains, interest and some dividends.